 This entry-level resume for a blue-collar worker effectively showcases the applicant’s hands-on experience in production and equipment maintenance.
 It highlights achievements such as increasing efficiency and reducing waste.
 New professionals must demonstrate their practical skills and commitment to safety through quantifiable contributions, even with limited work history.

 This resume clearly articulates the job seeker's qualifications with measurable achievements that demonstrate their readiness for increased responsibilities.
-The strategic presentation of skills and accomplishments illustrates a solid career trajectory, showcasing capability in improving productivity and safety.
+The strategic presentation of skills and accomplishments illustrates a solid career trajectory, showcasing the capability to improve productivity and safety.

 The work experience section reveals the applicant's significant contributions in manufacturing, emphasizing achievements like a 20% reduction in downtime and managing a $500k budget.
 The clear bullet-point format improves readability, making it ideal for hiring managers seeking quick insights into accomplishments.